AnneGilles/mailman.buildout/README.rst

 Create Mailinglist
 ==================

-Start creating mailinglist in postorius.
+Start creating a mailinglist in postorius.
 Navigate to "lists" and click "new list".

 Enter list name, e.g. ``test``.